mikewschmidt/Per_Scholas_Capstone/README.md

 2. Created a database and tables

 3. Write ETL code:
-   a.
    Extract data from datafiles and API
    b.
 Write transformation code with PySpark
-   i.
+   d.
 Updated the database tables to reflect the transformations
-   c.
+   e.
 Load into database

-4. Created the Queries for the front-end terminal app

-5. Create a "front-end" terminal menu
+4. Create a "front-end" terminal menu
    a.
-For displaying aggragated information about transactions
+Created the Queries for the front-end terminal app
    b.
+For displaying aggregated information about transactions
+   c.
 For displaying and modifying users information

+5. Data Analysis and Visualization
+   a.
+Charts and graphs for the data files
+   b.
+Charts and graphs

 ### Technical Challenges
 1. Connection to the remote database caused many headaches I tried all the mySQL options on the MariaDB database, but I found there was issues.
 I searched for a few different libraries to import and jdbc drivers to download, then tried the different connection string/snippets to connect with.

-2.
+2. The overall challenge was to fullfill the requirements with the data that was given.
+Some of the data needed some modifications to make it work.